Add Controls to Displays and edit properties, mapping to tags.

 3. TankPage3

-3. Double Click the button and go to Settings
+3. Double-click the control and go to Settings.

-4. Under Items Source Link set Designer and add three ChildDisplay components, and type the previous created display names in Linked Display
+4. Under Items Source Link, set Designer and add three ChildDisplay entries; type the display names you just created into Linked Display.

 6. Images